-The structure of the variable remuneration awarded to CRD IV regulated staff for the 2019 performance year includes, in compliance with regulation, above a threshold of 100 K€(4):
+The structure of the variable remuneration awarded to CRD IV regulated staff for the 2020 performance year includes, in compliance with regulation, when the variable remuneration is over a threshold of 100 K ε (3):

-- Anon-vested component subject to presence and performance conditions, as well as appropriate management of risks and compliance, vested over a period of three years on a pro-rata basis, with a deferral rate of at least 40% and which may go up to 70% for the highest variable remuneration levels; - A payment of more than 50% in shares or share equivalents Societe Generale(5), that is 50% of the vested component and two-thirds of the nonvested component.
+- Anon-vested component subject to presence and performance conditions, as well as appropriate management of risks and compliance, vested over a period of three years on a pro-rata basis, with a deferral rate of at least 40% and which may go up to 70% for the highest variable remuneration levels; - A payment of more than 50% in shares or share equivalents Societe Generale(4), that is 50% of the vested component and two-thirds of the non- vested component.
+Societe Generale share equivalents are cash units whose value is determined in relation to the stock price quoted on the NYSE market Euronext in Paris over a given reference period.